 The school has appropriate filters and monitoring systems in place to safeguard children from potentially harmful and inappropriate material online, which must be regularly reviewed for their effectiveness.
-The school's systems are the LGfL Webscreen tool for filtering, and Sophos Antivirus software is installed on all Windows computers.
+The school's systems are managed by the United Learning IT cluster lead who ensure all inappropriate websites are blocked and that the school's filtering system is effective.
+The IT team also ensure the school's anti-virus software is updated regularly.
+Further information or clarification can be sought from Phil Sugar - IT cluster lead (his details are available from the DSL).
 Such systems aim to reduce the risk of children being exposed to illegal, inappropriate and harmful materials online; reduce the risk of children being subjected to harmful online interaction with others; and help manage online behaviour that can increase a child's likelihood of, or causes, harm.
+In addition the children do not have their personal mobile phones with them during the school day.

 The leadership team and relevant staff must have an awareness and understanding of the filtering and monitoring provisions in place and manage them effectively.
-Staff would escalate any concerns to the DSL or Deputy DSL in the first instance.
+Staff should report any issues to the IT team using the lpait@unitedlearning.org.uk email.

 The school will communicate with parents and carers to reinforce the importance of children being safe online and to help them understand what systems schools and colleges use to filter and monitor online use.
-It will be especially important for the school to make parents and carers aware of what their children are being asked to do online, including the sites they will asked to access and be clear who from the school (if anyone) their child is going to be interacting with online.
+It will be especially important for the school to make parents and carers aware of what their children are being asked to do online, including the sites they will be asked to access and be clear who from the school (if anyone) their child is going to be interacting with online.

-Further detail of the school's approach to online safety can be found in school's Online Safety Policy which also includes detail on the use of mobile technology in school and the School's IT arrangements to ensure that children are safe from terrorist and extremist material when accessing the internet through the school's systems.
+Further detail of the school's approach to online safety can be found in school's Online E-Safety

+Policy which also includes detail on the use of mobile technology in school (and accessing 3G 4G and 5 technology on school premises) and the School's IT arrangements to ensure that children are safe from terrorist and extremist material when accessing the internet through the school's systems.